kailash-manasarovar/statement/docs/timeline/2023/november.md

 - I wonder if he is a computer technician at the conservatory.
 - I would recognize him in an instant.

+## The laundry

+- Another place they set stuff up for me is at the laundry.
+- These people clearly have nothing else to do.
+- Jail might be helpful for them.
+They could at least work at something.

 ## Tonya

 - Fake accounts and interactions online keep mentioning the name Tonya.